Shopify/shopify_theme/README.md

 theme configure api_key password store_url
 ````

-Example (notice no http or https on store):
+Example of config.yml.
+Notice store has no http or https declaration.

 ````
 ---